Indiana University

-Using Symantec/Norton AntiVirus Corporate Edition, how do I immediately scan a file, folder, or drive for viruses?
+ARCHIVED: Using Symantec/Norton AntiVirus Corporate Edition, how do I immediately scan a file, folder, or drive for viruses?

-The documents above tell you how to set your Symantec/Norton AntiVirus software to automatically scan your computer for viruses.
+The links above tell you how to set your Symantec/Norton AntiVirus software to automatically scan your computer for viruses.
 However, you can run a scan at any time by following the instructions below.
-Be sure to update your virus definitions first (see For Symantec virus protection software, what are my options for updating the virus definitions?), so your computer will be protected from the latest known viruses.
+Be sure to update your virus definitions first (see ARCHIVED: For Symantec virus protection software, what are my options for updating the virus definitions?), so your computer will be protected from the latest known viruses.

 Windows

 Note: For best results, run security software scans in Safe Mode.
 If you don't scan in Safe Mode, the software may not be able to detect or remove each security threat it finds.
-For more information about Safe Mode and how to enter it, see In Windows 2000, XP, or Vista, how can I boot into Safe Mode?

-To scan a specific file, right-click the file and select Scan for viruses... .
+To scan a specific file, right-click the file and select Scan for viruses....

-To scan a folder, drive or mapped network drive on your computer, follow the appropriate instructions below:
+To scan a folder, drive, or mapped network drive on your computer, follow the appropriate instructions below:

 Symantec Endpoint